 A. In addition to the cost of the class, each student will need to purchase a headset with a microphone.
 Also, he will need a computer that is capable of running an Adobe Connect meeting, and a high speed internet connection.
 The download speed should be at least 3.0 mbps and the upload speed should be at least .75 mpbs.
 Please see www.modgclasses.com for details.
 If you are interested in an alternative to the internet, then please contact the office.
 There is a phone service available, but the additional cost may be significant.
 (805) 646-5818 or firstname.lastname@example.org

 Q. What happens after we enroll in Learning Support?

-A. Students are assigned to Learning Support sections during the summer, section assigments are posted to our family site in early August.
-We make every effort to accomodate each student's preferred class day and time.
-Your family consultant will provide access to the online syllabi and booklists for your student's Learning Support courses.
+A. Students enroll in a specific Learning Support section during the summer, Your family consultant will provide access to the online syllabi and booklists for your student's Learning Support courses.
 In late August more information will be posted on the family site including the link for the classes and the teacher's personal phone and e-mail.

 Q. What is Quia?

 A. Quia is the online program through which we provide quizzes and tests for Latin, Grammar, grade school History and grade school Science classes.
 Students registered for these classes will find their Quia account information posted on their Learning Support course pages on the family site.

 Q. What is the start date for classes?